onelife/termslides/README.md

 # TermSlides
-Script your slides in YAML file and show it in terminal.
+Script your slides in YAML and show it in terminal.

 ## Install
 `pip install termslides`